+rubic 74.2.
+Change in Value of investments

-Performance 30 Jun 2020 30 Jun 2019
+Performance 31 Dec 30 Jun 2020

+2020 €'000

-€'000 €'000
+€'000

-Investment 8,544 62,418
+Investment 58,875 8,544

-The decrease in the investment performance was a result of a decrease in markets movements combined with foreign exchange movements in unit linked assets.
+The increase in the investment performance was a result of an increase in markets movements combined with foreign exchange movements in unit linked assets.
 This amount is reported in the Statement of Comprehensive Income in financial assets at fair value through profit and loss and change in investment contract liabilities.